 Multi-purpose capability Desk beds are multi-purpose, offering both a desk and a bed in one compact furniture.
-The vertically opening desk beds, such as the Majestic and the Regal, have good size desks, but they're not as big as those on the horizontal beds.
 Cabinet Beds are slightly multi-functional.
 Besides being a great guest bed, their back shelf can support a flat-screen TV or other items.
-Additionally, the Study Buddy cabinet bed has a small desk attached to the front of the cabinet.
-Wall Beds: Most of our wall beds can be purchased with a fold-down desk on the side of the bed cabinet.
-Or, you can purchase a matching side desk to go with your wall bed.
-The Euro Table Wall Bed has a fold-up table attached to the front of the bed cabinet.
+Wall Bed with table: We have two murphy beds with fold-out tables that are integrated into the face of the cabinet.
+Additionally, our wall beds can be purchased with a stationary or fold-down desk on the side of the bed cabinet.
+Or, you can purchase a matching rolling desk to go with your wall bed.
+Wall bed with desk option: we have shown many wall beds with desk options above.

 Best fit.
 Consider the space in which you'll be putting your bed.
 What is its size and shape?
 How high is the ceiling?
 Where are the windows and doors located Vertically opening beds work best in narrow rooms with no less than 8’ high ceilings.
 They take up less width on the wall, but open farther out into the room.
 Horizontal beds may work better in wider rooms.
 They take up more width on the wall but don’t open up so far out into the room, and are not as tall.
-Please note that the Double Decker desk bed with the double desk bed on the bottom is not suited to rooms with less than 9’ ceilings.
 The top bunk would be too close to the ceiling for comfort.
 Cabinet Beds have slightly deeper cabinets than wall beds, but they're only half the height of a vertical wall bed.
 If you have a low ceiling or window in the wall, this may be the best choice.
 Confirming your choice.
 Once you have a good idea about the size and kind of bed would work best for you, go to its product page and note down the dimensions.
 Take some painter’s masking tape and put an outline of the bed on the floor and wall where you want to place it.
 This will help you visualize how the bed will look and fit in your room.

-Choose a wood species or stained finish that will complement the existing finishes in your room.
+Choose a finish that will complement the existing finishes in your room.

 Choose hardware that will complement the hardware already in use in your room.